N-Mahesh/BloomFilterEmails/README.md

 ## License

 This project is created for educational purposes.
 Feel free to use and modify for learning and teaching.

-## Acknowledgments

-- Developed as part of computer science coursework
-- Demonstrates practical applications of theoretical data structures
-- Sample data generated for educational use only

 ---

 *Note: This implementation uses compiled Java classes.
-For source code access or modifications, decompilation may be necessary or the original source files should be obtained.*
+For source code access or modifications, decompilation may be necessary.